Cristiano Ronaldo: 'Playstation goal' is talk of the world

 He has scored 39 goals in 36 games for Real Madrid this season -- more than anyone else in Europe's top five leagues -- with 19 of those coming in his past nine outings.

-But this was a moment that had people gasping and then asking whether Ronaldo had just scored the world's greatest ever goal.
+But this was a moment that crossed over into art and left people asking whether Ronaldo had just scored the world's greatest ever goal.

-Stricken Juventus defender Andrea Barzagli hinted at the craftsmanship of the strike, gasping his opponent had "made it up."
+Stricken Juventus defender Andrea Barzagli could only gasp at the craftsmanship of the strike, telling reporters his opponent had "made it up."

 "It's a PlayStation goal," said the Italian defender.
 "When you come up against one of the best in the world like Ronaldo, you need to be perfect.
 If you give him any space, he'll punish you.